angry-goose-initiative/.github/profile/README.md

 # So what is AGI?

-The goal of the AGI is to create a softcore RISC-V CPU that’s capable of running the Linux kernel!
+The goal of the project is to create a softcore RISC-V CPU that’s capable of running the Linux kernel!

 # [IRVE](https://github.com/angry-goose-initiative/irve)